Amir Gholami is a senior research fellow at ICSI and Berkeley AI Research (BAIR). He

-received his PhD from UT Austin, working on large scale 3D image
+Berkeley.
+He received his PhD from UT Austin, working on large

-segmentation, a research topic which received UT Austin’s best
+scale machine learning, a research topic which received UT

-doctoral dissertation award in 2018.
-He is a Melosh Medal
+Austin’s best doctoral dissertation award in 2018.
+He is a

-Gold Medal in the ACM Student Research Competition, as well as
+Medal in the ACM Student Research Competition, and best student

 Contact Email: "amirgh _at_ berkeley . edu".